artainmo/total_perspective_vortex/README.md

 ##### Signal spectrum

-Signal spectrum is the range of frequencies found in a signal.
+The signal spectrum describes a signal's magnitude and phase characteristics as a function of frequency.

 ##### Fourier transform